Working in Germany

 Germany has 60+ regulated professions, including doctors, opticians and teachers, so if yours is one of them, contact the relevant professional association to get them recognised.

 - Academics.com – academic jobs in research and higher education in Germany.

 - Bundesagentur für Arbeit – federal employment agency.
 Has a wide range of job vacancies, including internships (Praktika).

 - EURES – European Job Mobility Portal – provides job vacancies and a CV-posting service for jobseekers, as well as information on living and working conditions and labour markets in Germany.

-- Jobware – management and specialist jobs.
+- Jobware – management and specialist jobs, including internships.